Skip to main content

 └─────────────────────────────────────────────┘

-The big change from the previous clones: SQLite instead of PostgreSQL.
+Claude chose SQLite instead of PostgreSQL.
 No separate database container.
 No connection pooling.
 No TCP connections.
 The database is a single file on disk, accessed in-process through better-sqlite3's synchronous bindings.
-For a single-user knowledge base, this is exactly right.
-The entire data layer collapses to a file.
+For a single-user knowledge base, the entire data layer collapses to a file.

 services: